 Please Read How You Can Help Keep the Encyclopedia Free

-Motivational hedonism is the claim that only pleasure or pain motivates us.
-It is the most significant form of psychological hedonism.
-Normative hedonism is the claim that all and only pleasure has worth or value, and all and only pain has disvalue.
-Jeremy Bentham endorsed both sorts of hedonism in the ringing passage that opens his An Introduction to the Principles of Morals and Legislation: “Nature has placed mankind under the governance of two sovereign masters, pain, and pleasure.
-It is for them alone to point out what we ought to do, as well as to determine what we shall do” (Bentham 1789).
-Other major contributors to debate about hedonism include Plato, Aristotle, Mill, Moore, Sidgwick, Ross, and Broad.
-The discussion below nevertheless proceeds analytically rather than historically, discussing each main form of hedonism in turn.
+The word ‘hedonism’ comes from the ancient Greek for ‘pleasure’.
+Psychological or motivational hedonism claims that only pleasure or pain motivates us.
+Ethical or evaluative hedonism claims that only pleasure has worth or value and only pain or displeasure has disvalue or the opposite of worth.
+Jeremy Bentham asserted both psychological and ethical hedonism with the first two sentences of his book An Introduction to the Principles of Morals and Legislation: “Nature has placed mankind under the governance of two sovereign masters, pain, and pleasure.
+It is for them alone to point out what we ought to do, as well as to determine what we shall do”.
+Debate about hedonism was a feature too of many centuries before Bentham, and this has also continued after him.
+Other key contributors to debate over hedonism include Plato, Aristotle, Epicurus, Aquinas, Butler, Hume, Mill, Nietzsche, Brentano, Sidgwick, Moore, Ross, Broad, Ryle and Chisholm.

 - 3. Concluding Remarks